GuruTesmaBhasker/SEE_EVENT/README.md

 # SeeEvent – College & Local Event Discovery App

-SeeEvent is a mobile application designed to help students and users discover, register for, and manage events happening around their college and city.
+SeeEvent is a website designed to help students and users discover, register for, and manage events happening around their college and city.
 The app provides a user-friendly experience for both participants and event organizers.

 ---